- 1. Driver Monitoring System

-The modern cars are equipped with solutions that can determine the driver's physical and mental state and reduce unexpected crashes.
+Modern cars are equipped with solutions that can determine the driver's physical and mental state and reduce unexpected crashes.
 These are low-cost non-contact methods for monitoring the physiological state of the drivers.
-The camera-based driver monitoring system is both inexpensive and convenient to use.
+The camera-based driver monitoring solution is both inexpensive and convenient to use.
 Hence, in the near future, it would be the preferred solution.

-Therefore, a combination of Radar and camera-based DMS can provide a complete in-cabin solution that can take care of the driver's safety and fellow occupants.
+Therefore, a combination of Radar and camera-based DMS can provide a complete in-vehicle solution that can take care of the driver's safety and fellow occupants.

 The evolution of in-cabin sensing system into level 5 autonomy still lacks clarity but in short term the systems must make sure that the driver is focused, especially while they are driving today’s semi-autonomous conditions.